 Fiddler of the Truth

-• Borderline Personality Disorder (BPD): BPD is the condition where people have long-term patterns of unstable and/or turbulent emotions.
-Pathological lying and being deceitful are core characteristics of BPD and lies are typically told for personal profit or pleasure.
-Although.
-BPD patients typically have contradictory views about themselves and lack a consistent self-identity.
-A lack of impulse control may facilitate the distortions and lies told.
+- Borderline Personality Disorder (BPD): BPD is a condition where people have long-term patterns of unstable and/or turbulent emotions.
+Pathological lying and being deceitful are not core characteristics of BPD, according to the DSM, but some with BPD do engage in lies.
+BPD patients typically lack a consistent self-identity and impulse control, which may facilitate the distortions or lies told.

-Based on the list above, it is evident that the symptom of pathological lying can occur in some mental disorders (e.g., FD, BPD) and could be called secondary pathological lying.
+Based on the list above, it is evident that the symptom of pathological lying can occur in some mental disorders (e.g., FD) and could be called secondary pathological lying.
 However, it is much less clear whether it can occur independently of a known psychiatric disorder and be seen as primary pathological lying.
 Unlike the other forms of lying outlined above, Dr. Dike says pathological lying appears to be unplanned and impulsive.
-Despite all the speculation, there is still relatively little known, although it’s thought to affect men and women equally with an onset in late adolescence.
-There are no reliable prevalence figures although one study estimated that one in 1,000 repeat juvenile offenders suffered from it.
+Despite all the speculation, there is still relatively little known, although it’s thought to affect men and women equally, with an onset in late adolescence.
+There are no reliable prevalence figures, although one study estimated that one in 1,000 repeat juvenile offenders suffered from it.

 A 2007 study published in the British Journal of Psychiatry by Dr. Y. Yang and colleagues reported differences in brain structure between pathological liars and control groups.
 Pathological liars showed a relatively widespread increase in white matter (approximately one-quarter to one-third more than controls) and the authors suggested that this increase may predispose some individuals to pathological lying.